natcap/invest.users-guide/source/wind_energy.rst

 Interpreting Results
 ====================
 All output resolutions are based on the resolution of the supplied digital elevation model raster.
-When the resolution of the DEM exceeds the resolution of the wind data layers, pixel values are determined by using blinear interpolation.
+When the resolution of the DEM exceeds the resolution of the wind data layers, pixel values are determined by using bilinear interpolation.

  * `carbon_emissions_tons.tif`: a GeoTIFF raster file that represents tons of offset carbon emissions for a farm built centered on a pixel per year.